Mortara case: Plans to recapture Edgardo

 The Mortaras were not surprised by the verdict in Feletti's trial.
 Momolo hoped that his son might be a major topic of discussion at an international conference on the future of Italy, but was disappointed when no such summit materialised.
-His cause and visit to Paris partly motivated the formation in May 1860 of the Alliance Israélite Universelle, a Paris-based organisation dedicated to the advancement of Jewish civil rights across the world.
+His cause, and a visit to Paris, partly motivated the formation in May 1860 of the Alliance Israélite Universelle, a Paris-based organisation dedicated to the advancement of Jewish civil rights across the world.
 As the Italian nationalist armies advanced through the peninsula, the fall of Rome seemed imminent.
-In September 1860 the Alliance Israélite Universelle wrote to Momolo offering him financial and logistical support if he wished to reclaim his son by force, as "getting your child back is the cause of all Israel".
-A separate plan was formulated by Carl Blumenthal, an English Jew serving in Giuseppe Garibaldi's nationalist volunteer corps: Blumenthal and three others would dress up as clergymen, seize Edgardo and spirit him away.
-Garibaldi approved this plan in 1860, but it was apparently called off after one of the conspirators died.
+In September 1860, the Alliance Israélite Universelle wrote to Momolo offering him financial and logistical support if he wished to reclaim his son by force, as "getting your child back is the cause of all Israel".
+A separate plan was formulated by Carl Blumenthal, an English Jew serving in Giuseppe Garibaldi's nationalist volunteer corps: Blumenthal and three others would dress up as clergymen, seize Edgardo, and spirit him away.
+Garibaldi approved the plan in 1860, but it was apparently called off after one of the conspirators died.